Saint Louis University is one of the nation’s oldest and most prestigious Catholic universities.

 In the modern day, Saint Louis University School of Medicine is guided by our enduring Jesuit mission in the pursuit of excellence in education, research, clinical care, and community engagement through professional development, collaboration and social justice.

 In 2015, Saint Louis University Hospital was acquired by The Sisters of Saint Mary healthcare system, known as SSM Health.
-The construction of the new Saint Louis University Hospital due to be completed in 2020 ushers in a new era for SLUCare, SSM Health, and the Department of Surgery.
+The construction of the new Saint Louis University Hospital was completed in 2020 and ushered in a new era for SLUCare, SSM Health, and the Department of Surgery.

 The Department of Surgery is now home to three fellowships: Trauma Critical Care, Vascular Surgery, and Pediatric Surgery.
 After 2010, the surgical residency was expanded from four to five residents per year.
 Growth of the department led to the birth of integrated residency programs in Plastic Surgery, Vascular Surgery, and Urology.
 The Department of Surgery now accepts a total of ten residents per year across five surgical specialties, and exists alongside the Department of Otolaryngology, Department of Ophthalmology, and Department of Orthopaedic Surgery to encompass all surgical specialties at Saint Louis University.